TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-The retrieved hash allows us to log in as `administrator` using `evil-winrm`
+The retrieved hash allows us to log in as `administrator` using `evil-winrm`:

 <br />